jeury301/id-scanner-legal-age/README.md

 # id-scanner-legal-age
-First entrepreneurial undergoing - An ID scanner mobile app to detect legal age and access to adulthood
+First entrepreneurial undergoing - An ID scanner mobile app to detect legal age and access to adulthood.
+First project using ionic2 and typescript!

 ## How to run this app